The best knitting and fiber arts stores in Philly

 Knitting, crochet, … these are all activities that you can do on your own.
 But they’re better when you can enjoy the camaraderie of crafting with others.

 It’s not just the stores, though, it’s also the people behind the stores and the people they serve.
 They all seem to have an urge to connect with others.
-Lynn Landes founded Philly Knits, a meet-up group that now has over 2,400 members, in 2014.
+Lynn Landes founded Philly Knits, a meet-up group with over 2,400 members, in 2014.
 The group organizes meetings for knitting, crochet, and the fiber arts and invites others to share gatherings happening around town.

 On the Philly Knits website, you can find listings of local knitting and crochet groups such as Sisters Interacting Through Stitches, which donates all of their creations, and BusyFingers, a group that creates scarves and hats for local charities.